Q: What is AWS Systems Manager?

 Q: What is Session Manager?

-Session Manager is a fully-managed service that provides you with an interactive browser-based shell and CLI experience.
-It helps provide secure and auditable instance management without the need to open inbound ports, maintain bastion hosts, and manage SSH keys.
+Session Manager is a fully managed service that provides you with an interactive browser-based shell and CLI experience.
+It helps provide secure and auditable instance management without the need to open inbound ports, maintain bastion hosts, and manage Secure Shell (SSH) keys.
 Session Manager helps to enable compliance with corporate policies that require controlled access to instances, increase security and auditability of instance access, while providing the simplicity and cross-platform instance access to end users.

 Q: What are the benefits of using Session Manager?

 Session Manager improves your security posture by not requiring you to open inbound ports, or to maintain SSH keys or certificates on your instances.
-It also centralizes access to instances using AWS Identity and Access Management (IAM).
+It also centralizes access to instances using AWS IAM.
 Once you enable Session Manager, you can connect to any Linux or Windows EC2 instance and track each user who started a session on each instance.
 You can audit which user accessed an instance and when using AWS CloudTrail, and log every command executed on an instance to Amazon S3 or Amazon CloudWatch Logs.
-Finally, with Session Manager you don’t need up-front investments to operate and maintain bastion hosts.
+Finally, with Session Manager you don’t need upfront investments to operate and maintain bastion hosts.